Robs0412/radiosonde_flight_visualization/README.md

 ![Overview_ExcelUI.PNG](__used_asset__/Overview_ExcelUI.PNG)

 If you like the workbook in a 'cleaned' app style try the buttons to toggle between full or reduced UI.
 The option can also be activated during start-up of the macro, see VBA editor (Alt+F11) in the general workbook layer section.
+It is not set active by default

 Hint:
-- Make sure you switch back to 'Show' in the end to get back ribbons and the rest
+- Make sure you switch back to 'Show' in the end of a working session to get back the UI

 ---